Cornell-MAE-UG/fa25-portfolio-charlottewastaken/_projects/2025-thermodynamics-portfolio.md

   </p>
 </div>

+## Conclusion
 Both counter flow and parallel flow show a disproportionately high heat drop in comparison to the cold rise.
-This suggests that either 1- the system is not adiabatic, or 2- the mass flow rates are not constant.
-Since the device can be trusted to maintain relatively constant flow rates, the former is the more likely explanation.
+This suggests that either 1- the system is not adiabatic, 2- the mass flow rates are not constant, or 3- the mass flow rates between the hot and cold streams are uneven.
+Since the device can be trusted to maintain relatively constant flow rates, 2 and 3 are unlikely, and the former is the most plausible explanation.

 The conclusion is that the device is not adiabatic, and furthermore, that operating in counter flow rather than parallel flow leads to a larger heat leak in the system.